- Housing and Residence Life Home

 Residential Learning Communities

 Residential Learning Communities (RLCs) are formal course groupings for students that offer a residential component to merge academic exploration with on-campus living.
 The academic components of RLCs are coordinated through University College’s Learning Community (LC) program, which also offers a large number of non-residential learning communities.
-Residential Housing works in collaboration with University College to enhance the academic component of LCs with the opportunity for community growth and development within our residence halls.
+Housing and Residence Life works in collaboration with University College to enhance the academic component of LCs with the opportunity for community growth and development within our residence halls.

 Students participating in Communications RLCs will live in James Hall on the West Green.
 The Communication RLCs support academic exploration and community engagement for students with a variety of communications interests.
 This RLC offers a supportive learning experience that exposes students to new ideas academically in addition to a variety of opportunities to connect within the residential environment.
 To find out more about the academic components of this community, check out the learning community site for the College of Communication here.
 The LC site features student testimonials and details about the linked courses in this program.